ckeditor/ckeditor5/docs/tutorials/crash-course/events-and-observables.md

 } );
 ```

-If you want to make a custom class an observable, see the {@link framework/deep-dive/observables Observables} document.
+If you want to make a custom class an observable, see the {@link framework/deep-dive/observables Observables} guide.

 ### Reacting to user input